Spring season open · Mar 15 – Jun 25 places left · Classic 7d · May 03Rhododendron bloom reported at Forest Camp

 Best Time to Trek Mardi Himal

 The Mardi Himal trek runs every month of the year, but the answer to "when should I go" depends on what you want to see.
-Spring is rhododendrons.
-Autumn is clear skies.
+Spring is the rhododendron bloom.
+Autumn is the cloud sea below Badal Danda, golden harvest terraces, and festival season.
 Winter is snow and empty trails.
-Monsoon is leeches and cloud.
-Below, a month-by-month breakdown of weather, visibility, temperatures, crowd levels, and what flora is in bloom.
+Monsoon is leeches, cloud, and the greenest forest of the year.
+Below, a month-by-month breakdown of weather, visibility, crowds, and what each window actually brings.

 PeakMar – May, Sep – Nov